 Dinosaur Park.
 The name says it all.
 It’s a park with dinosaurs—seven dinosaurs, to be exact.
 Seven life-size cement dinosaurs.
 Is it worth stopping at this kitschy Rapid City, South Dakota, roadside attraction?
 Absolutely.
 Here are six reasons why:

 Don’t miss a Midwest Wanderer post.
-For a FREE subscription, enter your e-mail address in the Subscribe2 box to the left and click Subscribe
+For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe

 The five original sculptures (the five on the hill; two others, added later, flank the gift shop door) were placed on the National Register of Historic Places in 1990.

 The park sits atop a hill along Skyline Drive, a scenic road that follows the hogback ridge that divides the city.

 The gift shop (open seasonally) is filled with dinosaurs of many species, materials and sizes.

 There is no admission fee, so there is no excuse NOT to stop.